Leiden-Cell-Observatory/Leiden-Cell-Observatory.github.io/docs/omero/importing/metadata.md

 ![](metadata/images/metadata_02.png)

-6. Use MiBMe (Minimal Biological Metadata), of MiHCSMe (Minimal High Content Screening Metadata)
+6. Use MiBMe (Minimal Biological Metadata), of MiHCSMe (Minimal High Content Screening Metadata) for HCS experiments.

-7. Fill in all data (first time only) or load your data via
+7. Fill in all the data (first time only) or next time load your data via

 ![](metadata/images/metadata_03.png)

-8. Your file should now look something like this
+8. Your file should now look something like this:

 ![](metadata/images/metadata_04.png)

-9. If you want to re-use the settings, **save the file locally for re-use**
+9. If you want to re-use the input, **save the file locally for re-use** .
+Preferably save it with your experiments, or attach it to the OMERO project.

 ![](metadata/images/metadata_05.png)

-10.  preferably with your experiments, or attach it to the OMERO project.

-11. Now proceed to import your images
+10. Now proceed to import your images

-12. The metadata is stored with your images and searchable in OMERO via the searchbar on the right top of the browser
+11. The metadata is stored with your images and searchable in OMERO via the searchbar on the right top of the browser

 ![](metadata/images/metadata_06.png)